 If you can’t turn around your inventory fast enough, you’ll be charged an additional fee.
 Also, you have to take these extra fees into consideration when determining profit.
 Your products have to be affordable enough to absorb these fees and still be able to make a profit.

 About FBA Fees: Amazon charges various fees for fulfilling orders.
-These fees vary according to media versus non-media products, item’s weight, and storage time length.
-See below for the breakdown and details of recently changed Amazon FBA fees:
+These fees vary according to media versus non-media products, item’s weight and storage time length.

 FBA vs. MFN

 We all know the benefits of FBA: It helps win the Buy Box, helps sellers save time by taking care of fulfillment and shipping, etc. However, FBA may look good on paper, but it’s not the best option for every seller.
 MFN or Merchant Fulfillment Network—when you ship Amazon orders directly from your own home or warehouse—works better than FBA for some cases.
 You have to evaluate the pros and cons of each to make a smart decision.

 One of the ways to assess if FBA or MFN is right for your business is to compare costs.
 By comparing costs, you’ll be able to see if you can afford to pay for FBA fees and if you’ll be able to make a profit using this fulfillment method.
 Usethis calculator to compare costs and discover if FBA makes sense for your store.

 Another thing to consider is how fast you’ll be able to turn around products.
 Since Amazon charges additional fees for long storage, FBA may not be the best choice if you don’t know how fast you’ll be able to sell new products or if you have no turnaround history to make accurate estimations.